LottieAnning/LIFE4136_rotation3/README.md

 ```
 ![Filtered PCA](Figures/filtered_pca.png)

-It is known that PC1 splits inidividuals closest to arenosa (left), hybrids (central) and pure lyrata (right), however it is slightly unclear what PC2 annotates.
+It is obvious by now that PC1 splits individuals closest to arenosa (left), hybrids (central) and pure lyrata (right), however it is slightly unclear what PC2 annotates.
 For example, why does BZD cluster on its own?
+Investigating relatedness may clear this up.

 ## Relatedness Calculations